A First-Timer’s Chicago Travel Guide

 Chicago Fun Facts

-• Chicago's nickname, "The Windy City," refers more to its historical political climate than its breezy weather.
+• Its nickname, "The Windy City," refers more to its historical political climate than its breezy weather.

-• Home to over 60 museums, Chicago boasts rich cultural experiences for every interest, from the Museum of Science and Industry to the Field Museum.
+• Home to over 60 museums, the city boasts rich cultural experiences for every interest, from the Museum of Science and Industry to the Field Museum.

 Plan Your Chicago Adventure